sammyjeng/shoba/README.md

 - This script is just meant to be an automation for the Shodan-CLI(The query filters from CLI require user to have Query        credits.)

+- This script should work in most of the linux systems.

 - It offers an user-friendly CLI.

 ## **User Disclaimer**

-- This script should work in all the "*"nix systems which ship with bash.

 - It is recommended to use and have some experience with the shodan search engine using a web-browser before using the         script.